charonsboat/ncm/README.md

 Note: There is a Vagrant environment available with all of the necessary build tools (just run `vagrant up`).

+## Usage

+For usage instructions, just call `nxconf --help` once you have the binary in your PATH.
+It will present you with a list of options and subcommands available.

 ## Meta

 - Home: <https://github.com/drm2/nxconf>